 The seven appointed members of the Council provide independent assurance of the adequacy of the risk management framework and the associated control environment together with independent review of the Council's financial and non-financial performance to the extent that it affects the Council's exposure to risk and weakens the control environment.
 The Committee oversees the financial reporting process by considering the final Statement of Accounts.
-Since the annual Council meeting on 17 May 2017, the Committee promotes high standards of conduct amongst the 45 members of Dover District Council and (up to) 317 members of Town and Parish Councils in the District.
+The Committee promotes high standards of conduct amongst the 45 members of Dover District Council and (up to) 317 members of Town and Parish Councils in the District.
 Complaints of service maladministration are investigated and reported to the Committee.
 Lessons learned from these complaints are reviewed and acted on.